 What if my meter isn't measuring my consumption accurately?

 Before you contact your energy supplier, it might be worth checking that your bills are not based on estimated meter readings.
 Estimated readings can distort your bills and leave you thinking that your meter is inaccurate.
 Once you’re convinced there is an issue with your meter, contact your supplier who can then arrange for an accuracy test to be carried out.

 What do I do if I want to move my meter?

-It’s possible that you may qualify for this under the Priority Services Register – available for elderly, disabled or chronically ill customers.
+In certain circumstances, this may be free of charge, for example if you qualify under the Priority Services Register – available for elderly, disabled or chronically ill customers.
 This offers services such as quarterly meter readings, gas safety checks and other forms of support, such as helping to move an inconveniently placed meter.

 Your supply number

 What is a supply number?

 A supply number or 'S' number is a unique reference number which identifies the electricity meter at your property.
 The supply number contains information relating to the type of meter you have at your property, as well as additional information that is useful to your chosen supplier.

 Where can I find my supply number?